 Here, I will explain the different elements you need to include in each section.
-Use this resource as a checklist and mark them off as you go.
+Use this resource as a business plan questions checklist and mark them off as you go.

 Your executive summary should explain the problem you are solving and how you intend to solve it.
 When reviewing your business plan, address the following:

 - Key members of your team